learn-co-curriculum/cssi-2.9-comments-and-formatting/Readme.md

 + how to write well commented, well formatted javascript

 ## Motivation:
-Look in the samples folder.
+Look in the `samples` folder in the Github repository.
 Both files do exactly the same thing, but one makes sense and the other doesn't.

 What would you do if you had to fix a bug in one of these programs?